ganiyuolalekan/Kairos-Badge-Creator/README.md

 - The app will create a placeholder if template is missing

 ### Font Issues
-- The app tries to use system fonts
+- The app now includes a bundled Arial font to ensure consistent text rendering
-- Falls back to default if fonts aren't available
+- Falls back to system fonts if bundled font is not available
-- For production, include custom fonts
+- Falls back to default font only as a last resort

 ### Image Processing Issues
 - Ensure uploaded images are in supported formats (PNG, JPG, JPEG)